Osborne Grove Consultation

-However, whilst some improvements at Osborne Grove are being realised as evidenced in the recent CQC inspection report, with the level of resourcing and management oversight to achieve these, the concern remains that the pace and sustainability of these improvements going forward remain a considerable risk:
+However, whilst some improvements at Osborne Grove were realised as evidenced in the CQC inspection report, with the level of resourcing and management oversight to achieve these, the concern remained that the pace and sustainability of these improvements remained a considerable risk:

-Though the home is no longer in special measures, it is rated ‘requires improvement’ in three of five areas covered by the comprehensive inspection, namely safe, responsive and well-led.
+Though the home was no longer in special measures, it was rated ‘requires improvement’ in three of five areas covered by the comprehensive inspection, namely safe, responsive and well-led.

-The CQC rating for Osborne Grove falls below the commissioning standards that we the council set ourselves and the staffing levels have not been reduced despite a reduction in occupancy of residents by almost 50%.
+The CQC rating for Osborne Grove fell below the commissioning standards that we the council set ourselves and the staffing levels had not been reduced despite a reduction in occupancy of residents by almost 50%.

-The 2017/18 Quarter 1 Finance Report Cabinet paper reflects that (as reported at period 3), the measures required to secure the current service improvements have come at a cost – with the projected overspend in excess of £700,000.
-Two months on, the projected overspend is estimated to be closer to £1m.
+The 2017/18 Quarter 1 Finance Report Cabinet paper reflected that (as reported at period 3), the measures required to secure the current service improvements had come at a cost – with the projected overspend in excess of £700,000.
+Two months later, the projected overspend was estimated to be closer to £1m.

-You can view the OGNH Revised Consultation Letter (PDF, 74KB) that has been sent to residents, their families and carers on the proposal to close the nursing home.
+You can view the OGNH Revised Consultation Letter (PDF, 74KB) that was sent to residents, their families and carers on the proposal to close the nursing home.

-In light of the recent CQC inspection report, it has been agreed to extend the consultation period by one month until midday Sunday 12 November.
-This will ensure you have sufficient time to make an informed decision and have your say.
+In light of the CQC inspection report, it was agreed to extend the consultation period by one month until midday Sunday 12 November.

-The proposal to cease operating the home has not been arrived at easily but we expect residents in our care settings to be treated with utmost professionalism and dignity at all times, and standards at Osborne Grove Nursing Home are still below the high benchmark that we demand.
+The proposal to cease operating the home was not arrived at easily but we expect residents in our care settings to be treated with utmost professionalism and dignity at all times, and standards at Osborne Grove Nursing Home are still below the high benchmark that we demand.